-Now more than ever, global businesses like ours must do more to ensure that work empowers people.
+Global businesses like ours must do more to ensure that work empowers people.
 We believe that forced labor in any of its forms has no place in our operations or supply chains and that business, government and civil society must work together to make progress on this complex issue.

-Forced labor is defined in the ILO's Forced Labour Convention of 1930 as "all work which is extracted from any person under the menace of any penalty and for which the said person has not offered themself voluntarily."
+Forced labor is defined in the ILO's Forced Labour Convention of 1930 as, "All work which is extracted from any person under the menace of any penalty and for which the said person has not offered themself voluntarily."
 The ILO indicates that most situations of modern slavery and human trafficking are included in their definition of forced labor.
-As a company committed to advancing respect for human rights, we have prioritized action on forced labor and hazardous child labor as salient issues.
+We place particular emphasis on tackling forced labor and hazardous child labor, given their potential impact on people across global supply chains.

-This disclosure represents our fifth Modern Slavery statement, in compliance with the UK Modern Slavery Act of 2015, and it is our first disclosure in compliance with Australia's Modern Slavery Act of 2018.
+This disclosure represents our sixth Modern Slavery statement, in compliance with the UK Modern Slavery Act of 2015, and it is our second disclosure in compliance with Australia's Modern Slavery Act of 2018.
 It contains relevant foundational context from previous disclosures, as well as updates on our efforts to address forced labor, including modern slavery and human trafficking, which are core components of our global human rights strategy and programs.
-It was approved by relevant UK Boards and Australia Boards in June 2021.
+It was approved by relevant UK Boards and Australia Boards in June 2022.